GingerGigiCat/highway-followspot/JOURNAL.md

 I am also inspired by the [beacon](https://hackclub.slack.com/archives/C0266FRGV/p1723503357605259) that [ruckusmatter](https://hackclub.slack.com/team/U06TZK6EKU6) made during arcade, and i'd like it include a way for my spotlight to have a perfectly straight beam.
 For reference, the beacon is 17,000 lumens and its colour temperature is 5600k.
 ![image](https://github.com/user-attachments/assets/d08b8b45-19fc-4a85-a123-553740619cb2)

+Oh also, the 9/11 memorial [Tribute In Light](https://en.wikipedia.org/wiki/Tribute_in_Light) also inspired me

 I've been researching LEDs and PSUs.
 I've been looking on mouser electronics, and I found 2 LEDs that particularly stand out to me.
 [One of them](https://www.mouser.co.uk/ProductDetail/Cree-LED/CMB3090-R050-000Q0H0A40G?qs=T%252BzbugeAwjgZC0QsY%2FU%2F9w%3D%3D) is by CREE, a well-known and reliable LED manufacturer, so I should be able to rely on it.
 This one is 48V, which is nice as it is a rather common voltage, and it produces 12,488 lumens and has a colour temperature of 4000k, which is a more pleasant, warmer shade of white than the spotlight.
 However, I am unsure about this LED as not only is it less bright than the beacon, it also has some conflicting information as it says  it is 1.2A, but that it is 82W, which can not both be true with a voltage of 48V.